szeidat/Commander/README.md

 ### Copy Text

-Copies text contents of a HTML elements in the page, given their CSS selector, to the clipboard.
+Copies text contents of HTML elements in the page, given their CSS selector, to the clipboard.
 It adds the delimiter specified as a separator between the text contents, with newline as the default separator.
 Optionally, a regexp match and replace can be performed on the text contents of each of the HTML elements, using the specified match expression and match replacement.

 ### Open Location

 Opens the specified location URL address in a new browser window.
 It can optionally perform the following address replacements:

+* Replace the placeholder "{sel}" with the text currently selected in the page
+* Replace the placeholder "{rsel}" with the text currently selected in the page, after performing a regexp match and replace on it using the specified match expression and match replacement
+* Replace the placeholder "{txt}" with the text contents of the first HTML element that matches the specified CSS selector
+* Replace the placeholder "{txt}" with the text contents of the first HTML element that matches the specified CSS selector, after performing a regexp match and replace on it using the specified match expression and match replacement

+### Send Message

+Sends the specified message to a registered native application.
+It can optionally perform the following message replacements:

 * Replace the placeholder "{sel}" with the text currently selected in the page
 * Replace the placeholder "{rsel}" with the text currently selected in the page, after performing a regexp match and replace on it using the specified match expression and match replacement